 These people are eligible for an I-551 Form for employment-related reasons.
 Their skills and knowledge make them valuable to the U.S. and they may apply for a Form I-551.
 Only 140,000 Green Cards may be issued to this category per year.
 There are also 480,000 Green Cards reserved and allowed for the immediate family members of the 140,000 professionals immigrating to the U.S. in this category.

 The Green Card lottery is open to specific countries and ethnic groups.
-The Green Card lottery strives to keep the U.S. diverse and therefore grant a yearly maximum of 50,000 people the right to move here.
+The Green Card lottery strives to keep the U.S. diverse and therefore grants a yearly maximum of 50,000 people the right to move here.

 Applying to the Green Card lottery is not a guarantee of success.
 You might have to apply for several years before you win one.
 You also may have won it, but you still need to comply with the ethnicity diversity criteria set out in the lottery regulations to actually be granted a Green Card.